Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 Trip Details

-• Earth River has played a leading role in protecting the Magpie River through conservation advocacy and responsible tourism.
+- The company has played a leading role in efforts to protect the River through conservation advocacy.

-• From river safety and camp setup to food and daily planning, every detail is managed by a seasoned expedition team with extensive Magpie specific experience.
+- From river safety and camp setup to food and daily planning, every detail is managed by a seasoned expedition team with extensive experience

-Total Travel Days: 9, days on trip 7
+Total Travel Days: 9, days on the river: 7

 Group size: up to 18